waterloop/executive-dashboard/README.md

 3. Make sure you have yarn installed (`npm install -g yarn`), then run `yarn install`
 4. For more commmands please see `package.json` under the "scripts" section. `yarn start` to start the application.
 5. (Optional): Download React Tools and Redux Devtools to debug components from your browser.

+# Folder Directory Tree (+ description):

+- .github: various config files for github
+- .storybook: config files for storybook.
+- node_modules: npm package library directory.
+Don't modify.
+- public: contains meta info + index.html + favicons for website.
+Rarely need to touch.

+- src: where all our code is stored.

+  - backend

+    - migrations: defines database schema, applied in order of file appearance.
+    - seeds: defines initial data to fill tables with.
+    - src: backend source code
+      - api: backend API endpoints; this is what interfaces with the frontend.
+Also validates the data for correctness.
+      - db: database table interface; acts as "controller" of data.
+Contains knex.js pseudo-SQL that performs specific SQL statements like queries and data updates..
+      - tests: integration tests used to test overall behaviour of backend.

+  - frontend
+    - api: frontend-side API endpoints; this is what interfaces with the backend.
+    - assets: where we store static assets, currently only SVG images.
+    - components: React components, (usually) simpler in design + sophistication than Page components.
+    - pages: Defined page components (which resemble an entire webpage).
+Normally you'd start looking here.
+    - hooks: Redux callback handlers, normally used to "dispatch" a payload to update the redux store.
+    - state: Utility code for the hooks folder that manages the actual Redux structure (`actions.js, reducers.js`), with the interface exposed by `selectors.js`.
+    - stories: Used by Storybook.js -> lets you preview any defined components + test out their functionality in a library.
+    - tests: Not yet fully implemented, but where we'd house Jest UI/UX tests in the future.

+# General tips:

+## GENERAL:

+- index.js normally connects certain subfolders together, and is also the true entry point of the application.

+## BACKEND:

+- When modifying `package.json` with backend libraries / scripts / anything backend-dependent, ensure you also update `package-docker.json` with the same info.
+- The docker commands will create containers (instances) of the image without deleting them afterwards.
+To reclaim space, please run `docker system prune` every once in a while.